OpenwaterHealth/opw_oncolysis_hw/README.md

 Many of the components of the in vivo and in vitro systems were the same, although the precise fixturing used during the experiments was specific to each study.

-## Files contained in the Openwater Oncolysis Hardware Repository:
+## Files contained in the Openwater Oncolysis Hardware Repository
 * [Gen1 in vitro User Manual](Oncolysis in vitro only User Manual (V0.1))
   * This manual describes the original system used to perform the in vitro cell culture treatment of GBM constructs.
   * This is an obsolete manual as the system was upgraded due to issues with contamination and improve the ease of use